laboon/cs0401/labs/lab04/lab04.md

 ## Set-Up

 You can use the same private repo as used in Lab3 last week.
-We will be making a separate file in this repo, Lab04.java.
+We will be making two separate files in this repo, Lab4a.java and Lab4b.java.

 ## Lab 4a